pyconca/2019-cfp/README.md

     You may find the `--debugger` and `--reload` flags helpful during development.

-6. Run tests with `py.test yakbak`, check style compliance with `tox -e style`, check types with `tox -e mypy`, or run the full CI suite (tests, style check, and type check) simply with `tox`.
-You can also format the code with `tox -e format`, although this is not included when you run `tox`.
+6. Run tests with `py.test yakbak` (NOTE: the current settings are based on CI), check style compliance with `tox -e style`, or check types with `tox -e mypy`.
+You can also format the code with `tox -e format`.

 ## Development Notes